-EPA and CARB have already rejected one Volkswagen recall plan for California cars.
+The EPA and CARB have already rejected one Volkswagen recall plan for California cars.
 Volkswagen is reportedly considering a catalytic converter retrofit that it says could fix 430,000 U.S. cars.
-The company might also end up buying back some models.
-Fixing the emissions-noncompliant vehicles will likely take more than one solution because the problem affects many different models.
+The company has also offered to buy back all affected models.

 VW Lawsuits Seek Compensation

 Across the country, both class action lawsuits and private lawsuits seek compensation related to the diesel emissions scandal.
 Plaintiffs claim that they were duped into paying high sticker prices for cars that don’t deliver the clean emissions they promised.

-Plaintiffs claim that they were duped into paying high sticker prices for cars that don’t deliver the clean emissions they promised.
+Plaintiffs claim they were duped into paying high sticker prices for cars that don’t deliver clean emissions.

-They are claiming damages for things like the price difference of a diesel car over an equivalent gasoline vehicle, diminished resale value, and the cost of reduced gas mileage that could result from fixing the cars.
+They seek damages for things like the price difference of a diesel car over an equivalent gasoline vehicle, diminished resale value, and the cost of reduced gas mileage that could result from fixing the cars.

-Morgan & Morgan, one of the most respected firms in America, has filed a lawsuit on behalf of Volkswagen owners.
-Attorneys at ClassAction.com are speaking with prospective plaintiffs and determining whether they qualify for legal action.
+Our attorneys have filed a lawsuit on behalf of Volkswagen owners, and we are speaking with prospective plaintiffs to determine if they qualify for legal action.